danbikle/ml611/README.md

 git clone git@github.com:uraccount/ml611
 ```

-The above syntax is example.
+The above syntax is an example.

 Your account will have a different name than "uraccount".